Which Of The Following Statements Is Are Correct: Complete Guide

 4. Set a “Verification Timer.”

-5. make use of Fact‑Checking Tools.
+5. take advantage of Fact‑Checking Tools.

 Sites like Snopes, FactCheck.org, or even a quick Google Scholar search can save you hours.
 Just remember to check the tool’s own credibility!